 E.g., a 1-ounce American Eagle proof coin contains precisely the same metal content as a non-proof, ordinary bullion, 1-ounce American Gold Eagle.

 The only difference is in the manufacturing techniques and procedures.

 Proofs are primarily intended for the gift and commemorative/collectors’ markets.

-Proofs generally occupy a sort of middle ground between collectables and ordinary bullion products.
+Proofs generally occupy a middle ground between collectibles and ordinary bullion products.

 They are popular among collectors, and collectors generally bid prices up to a premium compared to the gold spot price at any given time.

 But proof coins are still manufactured primarily as a standard unit of measure for gold, silver, or other precious metal.

 As such, proofs are legally considered bullion rather than numismatics/collectibles.